 The radiated intensity of the $n$th harmonic is proportional to

-On the other hand, given the $n$th-order response functions, $I_n$ can be calculated through Eqs.~\eqref{eq:I1}--\eqref{eq:I5} in Appendix~\ref{sec:In}.
+Alternatively, given the $n$th-order response functions, $I_n$ can be calculated through Eqs.~\eqref{eq:I1}--\eqref{eq:I5} in Appendix~\ref{sec:In}.
 For the present system with sixfold rotational symmetry, these equations imply that $I_1$ and $I_3$ are isotropic and therefore independent of the polarization angle $\psi$, whereas $I_5$ exhibits a characteristic angular dependence through $\cos(6\psi)$ and $\sin(6\psi)$.
 Confirming agreement between these two evaluations would further support the validity of our framework.

 In Figs.~\ref{fig:trig_hhg}(a) and \ref{fig:trig_hhg}(b), we show the third- and fifth-harmonic intensities for $\psi = 0$.
 The thick gray lines show the results from the cw-driving method [Eq.~\eqref{eq:In_cw}].
 The red dashed lines correspond to TEOM with the RTA ($\gamma = 0.1$) and no window function, while the blue dotted lines correspond to TEOM without the RTA ($\gamma = 0$) but with Hann-type envelope and window functions ($\tau_g = \tau_w = 10$).
 These TEOM results agree well with the cw-driving results, reproducing the peak structure.